Zosimo Paredes: Politics

+In 2011, he was appointed as spokesperson of the Department of National Defense, assuming office on October 5.
+However, he resigned from the post for unknown reasons on November 24.

 Personal life

-He is related to Horacio Paredes and Jim Paredes (one of the member of APO Hiking Society and a composer-singer).
+He is related to Horacio Paredes and Jim Paredes (a member of APO Hiking Society and a composer-singer).
 Paredes used to host two programs on DZXQ 1350: